Corrie’s loveable joker Craig Gazey has returned to treading the boards in a raunchy comedy he describes as “Open all Hours on acid.”

 The former Weatherfield resident is baring all as Trevor Tinsley in the hilariously sexy Funny Peculiar at Bromley’s Churchill Theatre this week.

-Returning to his “first love” of theatre, Craig plays a small-town grocer whose desire to taste forbidden fruit of free love in the 70s leads him astray – despite his devoted wife (Suzanne Shaw) and new baby.
+Returning to his “first love” of theatre, Craig plays a small-town grocer whose desire to taste forbidden fruit of free love in the 70s leads him astray – despite his devoted wife (Suzanne Shaw)

 He told the News Shopper: “Trevor, the character I play, wants a piece of that pie – he lives in a sleepy village in the Pennines and he wants a bit of that free love.

 “He goes on a rampage to get it and no one will listen to him apart from a new woman (Gemma Bissix) who comes into town, so he has a little bit of a thing with her and everything changes.